 The group also recommended banks’ internal policies must specify the rationale for, and range of, the spread in the case of a borrower, and the delegation of powers, in case of loan-pricing.

 |PRESCRIPTION FOR BETTER CUSTOMER SERVICE – RBI WORKING GROUP’S RECOMMENDATIONS|

-- Provide annual percentage rate (APR) representing the total cost of credit on an annualised basis
+The working group also recommended banks provide a range of annual percentage rate (APR), representing the total cost of credit on a loan on an annualised basis.